 Cash Flow Plan

 However recent government statistics shows an interesting fact.
 For the first quarter of 2016, the employment rate for those aged 65+ is about 10%.
 That’s slightly down from the previous year.
-There seems to be a very long way to go from where we are to where we’re supposed to be heading.
+There seems to be a very long way to go from current reality to the direction suggested by recent policy trends.
 That is, a situation in which the majority of us work into our late 60’s or beyond.
 There are several reasons for this, including:

 • Redundancy could force us back into the labour market.
 It could be at a time when we no longer have the motivation and drive to find employment.
 Let alone well-paid employment.